gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 ## The real problem is not lack of content

-TODO: Insert a meme illustrating information overload on one side (person overwhelmed by endless tabs, notifications, feeds, and content) versus a calm person on the other side receiving a curated, filtered newsletter that highlights only what matters.

 Most companies do not have a content problem.
 Actually, the opposite is true.
 There is too much content.

 There are blog posts, YouTube videos, podcasts, social media updates, product announcements, research reports, tutorials, case studies, webinars, changelogs, and industry news published every day.

 Some of this content comes from your own company.

-But most of it does not.

-And that is the important part.
+But most of it does not, and that is the important part.

 If you only build a newsletter from your own blog posts and your own videos, that can still be useful.
 It helps you distribute your own content better.

 But it is also limited.

-Your company is just one source.

-The whole internet is much bigger than that.
+Your company is just one source, but the whole internet is much bigger than that.

 There are experts, publications, creators, partners, communities, competitors, analysts, and customers publishing useful things all the time.
 Your audience probably does not have time to follow all of them.